 - Special Events: The Moonbow happens on select dates and times between April through June.
 The Firefall happens late February.

-- The Valley gets extremely crowded especially in the summer.
-Expect to wait and hit some traffic driving around.
-If you only stay in the Valley you might get overwhelmed by the crowds, but Yosemite is a massive park and there are plenty of places to find solitude.
+- The Valley gets extremely crowded, especially in the summer.
+Expect to wait and hit traffic driving around.
+If you only stay in the Valley, you might get overwhelmed by the crowds, but Yosemite is a massive park with plenty of places to find solitude.

 - It’s always best to stop by the Visitor Center to get the most up-to-date info.